PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     After this date, there will be **no access** to the platform, either to create new Padlet boards, or to access/view/update existing ones in a “read only” mode or otherwise.

     We apologise for the short notice of this change.
+Unfortunately this was unavoidable.

 !!! tip "Training session: Exploring alternatives to Padlet"